convallari/convallari/README.md

 # About me

-My ultimate life goal is to be a designer.
-This entails identifying problems and requirements, while concentrating on my existing knowledge, resources, and capabilities to effectively address those challenges.
+My ultimate life goal is to be a designer of the real world around me.
+What's important in this endeavor is to identify problems and requirements, while leveraging my existing knowledge, resources, and capabilities to effectively creatively tackle these challenges.
-I'm still exploring how I can contribute to the world, and I'm always open to new ideas and experiences.
+I'm still exploring how I can contribute to the world and remain open to new ideas and experiences.
+- Surround yourself with people you like, acquire valuable knowledge and techniques, and engage in meaningful activities.
+Keep learing and practicing.
 <!--
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...